 Advanced Machine Woodworking is the culminating course in the woodworking sequence.
 This course focuses on design and craftsmanship in order to hone students woodworking skills and prepare them for careers in the woodworking field.
 Students will combine their knowledge of traditional hand and machine woodworking equipment and processes and add in Computer Aided Design as well as Computer Aided Manufacturing through the use of a CNC Laser Cutter.
 Advanced machine woodworking will focus on preparing students to move their designs and skills into an ever growing and more technologically centered industry.
-During this course students will design and construct chairs, a community project to be selected by the class, and a signature furniture piece to be designed and created by each student to showcase their craftsmanship and design skills.
+During this course students will design and created by each student to showcase their craftsmanship and design skills.
 Students will create their designs to be focused on sustainability and real world production.